 This course is a continuation of BUS 241.
-In addition to a study of financial accounting, this course also places emphasis upon managerial accounting, with coverage of corporations, statement analysis introductory cost accounting, and use of information for planning, control, and decision making.
+In addition to a study of financial accounting, this course covers topics in managerial accounting, corporations, and financial statement analysis.

 BUS 248 Managerial Accounting

 Prerequisite: BUS 241 and BUS 242

 This course is designed to familiarize the student with management concepts and techniques of industrial accounting procedures.
 Emphasis is placed on cost behavior, contribution approach to decision-making, budgeting, overhead analysis, cost-volume-profit analysis, and cost accounting systems.